-PIA canceled their flight from Manchester a while back, and now another one of these routes will be discontinued.
+PIA canceled their flight from Manchester a while back, and a few weeks back it looked like yet another one of these routes would be canceled.

-The route currently operates 2x weekly with the following schedule on Saturdays and Mondays:
+The route will continue to operate 2x weekly with the following schedule on Saturdays and Mondays:

 J2101 Baku to New York departing 5:00AM arriving 9:30AM